 Have you heard the term “Medical Home”, but aren’t really sure what it means, or why it is important?
 You are not alone!
 In surveys conducted by NH Family Voices, people frequently report being unsure what the term means.

 Briefly, Medical Home is a model of care, not a place.
 It identifies how primary care should be delivered.
-Health care services within a Medical Home are supposed to be delivered in a way that is:
+Health care services within a Medical Home are delivered in a way that is:

 In the spirit of advancing partnerships, NH Family Voices has been working to support the development of patient family advisory councils.
 Through this project, NH Family Voices staff works closely with a primary care practice to develop and launch their council, providing guidance in the creation of policies for the council, conducting outreach, and new member orientation.
 We recently completed our work with Dartmouth-Hitchcock Manchester.
 Dartmouth-Hitchcock Manchester has a Patient Family Advisory Committee, comprised of parents of pediatric patients, adult patients and staff members, working closely together to identify opportunities to improve care, review processes, and develop materials for other patients.